linexjlin/realtime_transcription/README.md

 - user_seg_interval: minimum interval between segments that will be returned to the user

-- mode: "precise" or "fast", precise mode is more accurate but slower and consumer more tokens, fast mode is faster but less accurate. "precise" recommend.
+- mode: "precise" or "saving", precise mode is more accurate but slower and consumer more tokens, saving mode is faster but less accurate. "precise" is recommended.

 ## Credits